 So you have a new puppy.
 It is exciting and a great feeling to have.
 You have an additional member of your family.
 But like any other, it is not all about the joy of having cuddles and companion but also the responsibility you will have.

-One of those is maintaining the right hygiene for your dog.
+Alongside feeding and training, one of the big responsibilities as a pet owner is maintaining the right hygiene for your dog.
 Because they are still a puppy, it could be overwhelming for you.

 When will it be?